coltmcnealy-lh/old-original-java-little-horse/README.md

         * `rundata`: Code in this directory is involved in the logic of a Workflow Run (`WFRun`).
 The majority of the interesting stuff is in the `ThreadRun.java`.
     * `events/`: contains schemas for events involved in a `WFRun`, such as `TaskScheduledEvent`, `TaskCompletedEvent`, and `ExternalEvent`.
     * `util` and `exceptions` contain utility code.
-* `app/src/main/java/little/horse/lib/`: This directory contains a) Java interfaces to implement Task/Workflow Deployers and Workers, and b) example implementations of those interfaces.
+* `app/src/main/java/little/horse/deployers/`: This directory contains a) Java interfaces to implement Task/Workflow Deployers and Workers, and b) example implementations of those interfaces.
-    * `deployers`: Contains interfaces needed to deploy the Workflow Worker and Task Workers.
-The `examples` subdirectory implements sample Docker and Kubernetes deployers.
-    * `worker`: Contains interfaces needed to implement a LittleHorse Task Worker, and a reference implementation for a worker that executes tasks in a Docker container (this works for Kubernetes as well).
+    * `examples`: Example implementations of the `TaskDeployer.java` and `WorkflowDeployer.java` interfaces.
+      * `docker`, `kubernetes`: Example implementations to deploy to docker and kubernetes, respectively.
-* `app/src/main/java/little/horse/sdk`: This contains scaffolding for an SDK, but I've only put two days of work into it.
+* `app/src/main/java/little/horse/sdk`: This contains a semi-abandoned prototype for a workflow-authoring SDK.
+It has been neglected in favor of the `lhctl` directory.
+* `lhctl`: The Python SDK and Test Harness.
+  * `lh_sdk`: Contains a python library for authoring workflows as code.
+  * `executor`: Contains a python library and executable used for turning a standard python function into a `TaskDef` worker.
+  * `lh_test_harness`: Contains a set of integration tests that verify that workflows run as they should.
+More functionality will soon be added.
+  * `lh_cli`: Implements the actual `lhctl` command, which is patterned after `kubectl`.

 ### Where the Logic Is
 * Core API: